NeptuneHub/AudioMuse-AI-MusicServer/README.md

 **IMPORTANT:** This is a Open Subsonic API compliant server, so you need to configure AudioMuse-AI with the **navidrome** deployment, setting url, user and password correctly.

 # Developer
-This is instruction to run both backend and frontned on your developing envirorment
+This is instruction to run both backend and frontned on your developing environment

 ## Compile and run backend
 Going in /music-server-backend/